pramnora/secret-messages/README.md

 - Simple numbers encryption can be done as: A=1,B=2/../Z=26/-etc.
 - As well as, using Decimal numbers/you can also use: Binary/Hexadecimal/Octal numbers.
 - Or else, choose to invent your own form of data encryption techniques.
+- It's possible to encode messages using 'multiple' encryption techniques...as opposed to using just merely 'one'.

 **NOTE**: For sheer simplicity sake, messages here are all shown as 'unencrypted' plain text.